 To users have to assign roles on their own, we should create roles in the first place.
 To do that, you need to Open Discord > select the server > click Server name > Server Settings > Roles > Click on + Button beside roles.

 Now you can give a name to your role and also set the permissions they have on your server and save changes.

 Now you have roles and the permissions for what people in those roles can access.
 All we need to do now is allow people to assign the roles on their own.
 To do that, open the Mee6 Discord bot website and login with your Discord account.

 And authorize the app to access your account.
 This would grant access to your account.

-Now select the server on which you want to enable self assigning roles and click Continue in the pop-up.
+Now select the server on which you want to enable self-assigning roles and click Continue in the pop-up.

 After logging in, select the plugin called Reaction Roles in the plugins section and click on Yes! to enable the plugin.

-This is the clever workaround to assign the roles automatically.
+This is a clever workaround to assign the roles automatically.
 It works like this, whenever a new user joins your Discord, they’d be greeted with a Welcome channel where they’d get a brief introduction of the Server, they can assign a role by simply reacting with an emoji in the channel.
 It’s really clever if you think about it.

 Now select the channel where people can assign their roles.
 Normally, #Welcome, #Select_role, #Get_Started are few examples for the channels.

 Now in the reactions and roles section, click on Add reaction and select an emoji as a representation for that reaction.
 You can select multiple roles or a single role in that reaction.
 Users who select that reaction will be assigned to all the roles in that reaction.